SaphMB/CV/README.md

 #### Communication

 Through working in various communications roles over the last five years, I have become adept at making complex information clear and concise for the appropriate audience.
-In my position at the London Youth Support Trust I led on the creation of the Trust’s [online resource for start-up businesses](http://fromdreamingtodoing.co.uk), translating complex information into an easy-to-understand guide.
+In my position at the London Youth Support Trust I led on the creation of the Trust’s online resource for start-up businesses, translating complex information into an easy-to-understand guide.

 As a communications lead, I also worked across teams to inform other parts of the organisation about projects I was working on and share knowledge.
-I have also improved my ability to speak about technical concepts by [blogging](https://medium.com/@saphmb).
+I have also improved my ability to speak about technical concepts by [blogging](https://medium.com/@saphmb) and coaching people new to coding.

 #### Independent Learning

-The Makers Academy course is focused on self-guided learning with learners taking the lead on independently studying programming concepts and working on projects.
-To improve my understanding of key concepts, I have exercised my ability to learn independently by working on side-projects.
+Throughout my studies, I honed my ability to work independently.
+My masters in particular in had very few contact hours with my diligently working on my dissertation using a research methodology I had never used before.
+This skill was further honed during my time at Makers Academy with my taking the lead on my own learning of key programming concepts.

 #### Problem Solving